-Wages analysis: (Click here to return to Key Information) A: Were accurate records shown at the first request?
-Yes No A1: If No , why not?
+Wages analysis: (Click here to return to Key Information) A: Were accurate records shown at the first request? ∑ Yes □ No A1: If No , why not?
 B: Sample Size Checked (State number of worker records checked and from which weeks/months - should be current, peak, and random/low.
-Please see SMETA Best Practice Guidance and Measurement Criteria) Sample size 42, first two weeks of December 2019 and January 2020 C: Are there different legal minimum wage grades?
-If Yes , please specify all. ☐ Yes ⊠ No C1: If Yes , please give details: D: If there are different legal minimum grades, are all workers graded and paid correctly? □ Yes □ No ⊠ N/A D1: If No , please give details: N/A E: For the lowest paid production workers, are wages paid for standard/contracted hours (excluding overtime) below or above the legal minimum? ☐ Below legal min ☐ Meet ⊠ Above E1: Lowest actual wages found: Note: full time employees and please state hour / week / month etc. 1,328.00 F: Please indicate the breakdown of workforce per earnings: F1:% of workforce earning under minimum wage F2:% of workforce earning minimum wage F3:100% of workforce earning above minimum wage G: Bonus Scheme found: Please specify details: Bonus Scheme found: N/A Note: type of employee (e.g. full time, temp, etc.) and please state which units e.g. /hour /week /month etc. H: What deductions are required by law e.g. social insurance?
-Please state all types: CCSS, FOP
+Please see SMETA Best Practice Guidance and Measurement Criteria) Sample size 26, first two weeks of December 2020 and January 2021 C: Are there different legal minimum wage grades?
+If Yes , please specify all. ☐ Yes ☑ No C1: If Yes , please give details: D: If there are different legal minimum grades, are all workers graded and paid correctly? ☐ Yes ☐ No ☑ N/A D1: If No , please give details: E: For the lowest paid production workers, are wages paid for standard/contracted hours (excluding overtime) below or above the legal minimum?
+Below legal min Meet Above E1: Lowest actual wages found: Note: full time employees and please state hour / week / month etc. CRC 10,656.0 / day

-I: Have these deductions been made?
-J: Were appropriate records available to verify hours of work and Yes No Yes No 11: Please list all deductions that have been made.
-12: Please list all deductions that have not been made.
-1.CCSS 2.FOP Please describe: 1.
-2. Please describe: wages?
-K: Were any inconsistencies found? (if yes describe nature) ☐ Yes ⊠ No No Pc record keeping ed incident ated occurrence: L: Do records reflect all time worked?
-(For instance, are workers asked to attend meetings before or after work but not paid for their time) Yes No L1: Please give details: The entire work period is paid.
-M: Is there a defined living wage: This is not normally minimum legal wage.
-If answered yes, please state amount and source of info: Please see SMETA Best Practice Guidance and Measurement Criteria. ☐ Yes ⊠ No M1: Please specify amount/time: M2: If yes, what was the calculation method used.
-ISEAL/Anker Benchmarks Asia Floor Wage Figures provided by Unions Living Wage Foundation UK Fair Wear Wage Ladder Fairtrade Foundation Other - please give details: N: Are there periodic reviews of wages?
-If Yes give details (include whether there is consideration to basic needs of workers plus discretionary income).
-Yes No N1: Please give details: There is an official adjustment periodically according to inflation.
-O: Are workers paid in a timely manner in line with local law? ∑ Yes □ No P: Is there evidence that equal rates are being paid for equal work: Yes No P1: Please give details: Payroll records
+F: Please indicate the breakdown of workforce per earnings: F1:% of workforce earning under minimum wage F2:% of workforce earning minimum wage F3: 100% of workforce earning above minimum wage G: Bonus Scheme found: Please specify details: Bonus Scheme found: N/A Note: type of employee (e.g. full time, temp, etc.) and please state which units e.g. /hour /week /month etc. H: What deductions are required by law e.g. social insurance?
+Please state all types: CCSS, FOF CCSS, FOP I: Have these deductions been made? s that 1.CCSS 2.FOP Please describe: I2: Please I deduction have not b s that 1.
+2. made.
+Please describe: J: Were appropriate records available to verify hours of work and wages? ∑ Yes □ No K: Were any inconsistencies found? (if yes describe nature) ☐ Yes ed incident L: Do records reflect all time worked?
+(For instance, are workers asked to attend meetings before or after work but not paid for their time) Yes No L1: Please give details: M: Is there a defined living wage: This is not normally minimum legal wage.
+If answered yes, please state amount and source of info: Please see SMETA Best Practice Guidance and Measurement Criteria. ☐ Yes ☐ No M1: Please specify amount/time: M2: If yes, what was the calculation method used. ☐ISEAL/Anker Benchmarks ☐Asia Floor Wage ☐Figures provided by Unions ☐Living Wage Foundation UK ☐Fair Wear Wage Ladder

+Fairtrade Foundation Other - please give details: N: Are there periodic reviews of wages?
+If Yes give details (include whether there is consideration to basic needs of workers plus discretionary income). ☐ Yes ☐ No N1: Please give details: According to the law.
+O: Are workers paid in a timely manner in line with local law?
+P: Is there evidence that equal rates are being paid for equal work: ∑ Yes □ No P1: Please give details: Payroll records Q: How are workers paid: ☐ Cash ☐ Cheque ☐ Bank Transfer ☐ Other Q1: If other, please explain:

 6: Working Hours are not Excessive

-(Click here to return to summary of findings)

-(Click here to return to Key Information)
+(Click here to return to summary of findings) (Click here to return to Key Information)